MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 ## Macro Module
 A macro module can be used to develop your own functionality in MeVisLab.
 You have two main options for how to use it:

 * **With Internal Networks**: Use a macro module to reuse a network of modules.
 For example, if you build a network that applies a specific image filter and you want to use this setup in multiple projects, you can wrap the entire network into a single macro module.
-This way, you don’t need to manually reconnect all the individual modules each time — you just use your macro module.You can see in the  left side of the image is the Internal network.
+This way, you don’t need to manually reconnect all the individual modules each time — you just use your macro module.
+You can see the internal network at the left side of the image below.
 You can see an example in [Basic Mechanics of MeVisLab (Example: Building a Contour Filter)](/tutorials/basicmechanisms#TutorialMacroModules).

 * **Without Internal Networks**: Use a macro module to add your own Python code.
 If MeVisLab is missing a specific functionality, you can write your own Python script and include it in a macro module.
  This allows you to extend the software with custom behavior that integrates smoothly into your project.
-You can see the right side of the image the python code.
+You can see the Python code at the right side of the image.

- The figure below is a Macro Module with Internal Processing and Python Interaction:
+You can combine both approaches: have a macro module containing a module network, and additionally Python code to add your own logic or functionality:

  ![Internal Processing and Python Interaction](/images/tutorials/basicmechanics/with.png "Internal Processing and Python Interaction")